cscart/docs/addons/tutorials/hello_world.rst

 So, keeping that in mind you can go on further and create you first CS-Cart add-on.

-Hello World!
+Hello, World!
 ------------

-To kick off with, let's create the classic Hello World.
+To kick off with, let's create a classic Hello World add-on.

 Go to the **addons** directory in the CS-Cart installation directory.
 There, create a directory called **hello_world** and switch to it.
 That will be your working directory for this add-on.